KernelGamut32/terraform-fundamentals-public/exercises/07/README.md

 # Exercise #7: Error Handling and Troubleshooting

-* let's look at what the different types of errors we discussed look like
+* Let's look at what the different types of errors we discussed look like
-* in each part of this exercise you'll get a feel for some common error scenarios and how to identify them
+* In each part of this exercise you'll get a feel for some common error scenarios and how to identify them

 ### Process Errors